Table of Contents

-Righteous indignation is not self-righteousness in which a person feels proud of themselves and think that they are always right, and no one is better than them.
+Righteous indignation is not self-righteousness in which people feel proud of themselves and think that they are always right and no one is better than them.

 Moral outrage is external-directed energy.
 It is a form of reactive emotion regarding Anger that emerges when faced with a situation concerning offensive attitudes, mistreatment, or injustice.
-Sometimes someone in your life does things that don’t meet your standards and expectations, or someone does such an unjust act that is against the laws of society as well as the laws of nature.
-Anger can occur when negative feelings are sparked when wrongful actions and behaviours come to blame.
+Sometimes someone in your life does things that don’t meet your standards and expectations, or someone does such an unjust act against the laws of society and the laws of nature.
+Anger can occur when negative feelings are sparked when wrongful actions and behaviors come to blame.
 Under such circumstances, one gets filled with rage.

 If we talk about the positive meanings of righteous indignation, we can define it as

 “Anger or annoyance provoked

 Righteous indignation is somehow considered as the only kind of anger which is not sinful.
 In this regard, St. Thomas Aquinas states that “he that is angry without cause can be in danger, but he that is angry with a cause cannot be in danger.“

 One can narrate that to be angry is not always evil.